elunna/nerfhack-changelog/README.md

 * ettins count as giants and are vulnerable to sling damage
 * fell beasts can shriek, inflicting stun damage (xnh/evil)
 * floating eyes inflict less passive paralysis; wisdom limits duration (Dyna)
-* fog clouds don't leave traces of steam (so they show up as v)
+* fog clouds don't leave traces of steam (always visible as v)
 * all footrice can fly
 * foocubi gain a level when draining one from the player (xnh)
-* gas spores and volatile mushrooms start with exactly 1 HP.
+* gas spores and volatile mushrooms start with exactly 1 HP
-* All ghost class monsters get acid resistance.
+* all ghost class monsters get acid resistance.
 * giant mimics get an engulf-digest attack
 * giant spiders can ensnare monsters in webs (Evil)
-* gnome lords and kings always get gnomish suits.
+* gnome lords and kings always get gnomish suits
-* gnomish wizards always get a gnomish helm.
+* gnomish wizards always get a gnomish helm
 * gnomes get candles in the mines twice as often as before
 * goblins can generate in small groups (Spork)
 * grave trolls no longer have thick skin (they used to in SpliceHack)